-Our distributed generation forecasts show a faster uptake in the short-term for all scenarios and a similar growth trend to FES in the medium to longer term.
+Our distributed generation forecasts show a faster uptake in the short-term for all scenarios and also a slightly faster growth trend to FES in the medium to longer term.

 This results in a higher overall installed capacity in DFES.
-This faster uptake in the earlier years is mainly driven by the number of known generation projects currently in development, and review of the remaining pipeline of contracted generation connections.
+The main growth in distributed generation capacity is driven by the number of known generation projects currently in development, and review of the remaining pipeline of contracted generation connections.
 We reviewed these projects against progression criteria such as project design, submission and granting of planning, project finance, past or recent connection requests, or commencement of delivery.
+The main growth in distributed generation capacity is driven by three technologies: solar PV, wind, and storage.
+Table 3 below provides a summary of the expected overall growth for these three technologies, for each scenario by 2030, in addition to the current level of connected generation.
+The growth trend in the medium to longer term is also driven by slightly different assumptions around the future of the

-Figure 28 | Distributed generation and storage capacity comparison (Gen\BB001 to Gen\BB023, Srg\BB001 to Srg\BB004)
+Figure 28 Distributed generation and storage capacity comparison (Gen\BB001 to Gen\BB023,Srg\BB001 to Srg\BB004)